Nagaraja-Kamatar/cat-care/README.md

 ### 10. **Educational Outreach**
    - Participate in and organize educational events to raise awareness about responsible pet ownership and animal welfare.

-## Getting Started

-Follow these steps to get started with the Animal Care Project:
-1. Clone this repository.
-2. Open the `index.html` file in your preferred web browser.
-3. Explore the different features, from pet care resources to the adoption center.
-4. Contribute to the pet community and share valuable insights.

-We hope this platform enhances your experience as a pet owner and advocate for animal welfare.
-If you have any feedback, suggestions, or encounter issues, please feel free to open an issue in this repository.

-Thank you for caring for our furry friends!